DEBT JUDGMENTS REGISTERED AGAINST ISLE OF MAN CONSUMERS ROSE IN Q3 2021 COMPARED TO SAME PERIOD LAST YEAR, BUT CONTINUED TO DECLINE THROUGHOUT 2021

-The number and value of judgments issued in the Isle of Man Courts of Justice against consumers fell sharply in the third quarter (Q3) of 2020, according to data published today (20th Oct 2020) by Registry Trust.
+Twenty two debt judgments were issued in the Isle of Man Courts of Justice against consumers in Q3 2021, compared to 10 issued in the same period last year, according to data published today [14.10.2021] by Registry Trust.

 |Judgments against consumers|

 |Judgments against incorporated businesses|